phillees/chrome-word-changer/README.md

 # chrome-word-changer

-Chrome extension that changes the words "Content Marketing" to "Propaganda"
+Chrome extension that changes the words